gvwilson/sensibleadventures/nardica/nardica.md

 "I dunno,"
 Iffy said.
-Drones had microphones as well as cameras, and the last thing she wanted was to give the governor's cores something to think about.
+Drones had microphones as well as cameras, and the last thing she wanted was some stray word of hers catching the governor's attention.
 "'Scuse me."
-She ducked under a tarnished video carpet draped over a line and pushed her way into the crowd on the other side.
+She ducked under a tarnished video carpet hanging from a clothesline and pushed her way into the crowd on the other side.

 And froze.
-And ducked back under the carpet again.
+And ducked back behind the carpet again.
 No.
 She must have been mistaken.
 She couldn't have seen what she thought she just saw.
-She shook her head and gingerly pull the video carpet aside.
+She shook her head and gingerly peeked around the carpet's edge.

 There,
 just a couple of meters away,
-stood Aunt Naggie.
+was Aunt Naggie.
+Aunt Naggie,
-She was holding hands with a slim dark-haired man wearing the green uniform of a government ecologist.
+and a slim dark man with a shaven head and a small goatee wearing the dark green uniform of the old Reclamation Service.
-Iffy couldn't hear what they were saying over the bustle of the crowd, but from the intense looks on their faces, she was pretty sure they weren't discussing how quickly the latest batch of tweaked microbes brought in from India were turning 'Nardica's barren rocks into soil.
+Iffy couldn't hear what they were saying over the bustle of the crowd, but from the way they were gazing into each other's eyes, she was pretty sure they weren't discussing how quickly the latest batch of tweaked microbes brought in from India were turning 'Nardica's barren rocks into soil.

-The man in the ecologist uniform pressed something into Aunt Naggie's hand and leaned forward to kiss her on the cheek.
+The man pressed something into Aunt Naggie's hand and leaned forward to kiss her on the cheek.
-The space above their heads flickered.
+The space above their heads flickered as he did so.
 It was another video carpet,
 Iffy realized,
-concealing them from the drones overhead.
+playing a few seconds of sim to conceal them from any drones nearby.
-Another flicker,
+It flickered again as Aunt Naggie pulled the man closer and kissed him for real.
+Iffy's stomach flip-flopped the way it did when she read some of the steamier passages in the romances Aunt Naggie loved so much.
+Her stomach flip-flopped again.
+Was this man the mysterious "core" Aunt Naggie claimed wrote those stories?

-and the man stepped back,
-his face now polite and smiling.
+Even as she dismissed the thought---no one could write that much, that fast, or that badly---the dark man stepped back, his face now polite and smiling.
-He gestured at the goods piled beside him.
+He gestured at one of the smaller video carpets hanging on a display rack beside him as if to say,
+"Perhaps this one?"
 Aunt Naggie shook her head,
 smiled just as falsely,
 and turned to go.

 "Citizens!"
-The mechanical voice cut through the market bustle like a shark through a school of fish.
+The stern mechanical voice cut through the market bustle like a shriek of metal through a symphony.
-"There has been a security violation.
-Remain where you are!"
+"Remain where you are!
+There is no cause for alarm!
+Repeat, there is no cause for alarm!"
+Even as the voice spoke,
-A high-pitched alarm began to ping.
+a high-pitched alarm began to ping.

-The dark-haired man looked up.
+The dark man looked up.
 His polite expression slipped
-as first one, then three, then half a dozen drones formed a flock over his stall.
+as the drone that Iffy had seen earlier buzzed lower to circle over his head.
 He spread his hands as if to say,
 "Who, me?"
-He looked past Iffy at the sound of heavy boots.
+He glanced toward the entrance at the sound of boots and angry shouts.
-Marines were coming,
-visors down and shock sticks in their hands.
+Marines were pushing their way through the crowd, visors down and shock sticks in their hands, their exoskeletons clanking in time.

-The main raised a hand into the air and clenched it to make a fist.
+The dark man raised a hand into the air and clenched it to make a fist.
-Without any more sign than that, the lights around them flickered and died.
+Without any more sign than that, the lights nearby flickered and died.
-The drones hovering above him clattered to the floor.
+The drone hovering above him clattered to the floor.

+As Iffy pulled the video carpet aside and hurried toward her aunt, the dark man turned to her and said,
+"Use what you have,
+do what you can."
 Still smiling,
+he placed his hand against his temple.
+As Aunt Naggie shrieked "no!" he clenched it into a fist.
+His eyes rolled up,
+his head snapped back,
-he placed the hand against his temple and slumped to the ground, twitching.
+and he slumped to the ground, twitching.

 Iffy stared in shock.
 He had wiped himself!
-Spies and disappointed lovers did it in sims all the time, but things like this didn't happen in real life!
+Spies and disappointed lovers did it in sims, but---but this was real life!
+People didn't thread microfine wires through their brains so that they could scramble their memories, not in real life!
+Not in *her* life!

 She looked up.
 Aunt Naggie was still standing there,